 Programme details

-Week 1: Introduction to classical architecture
+Week 1: Introduction to Classical Architecture

-Week 2: Introducing the classical orders
+Week 2: Introducing the Classical Orders

 Week 3: Tour of classical buildings in Oxford

-Week 5: Tutoring drawing the orders
+Week 5: Drawing the Orders, tutoring

-Week 10: Review design, review course
+Week 10: Review design project.

-Digital Certification
+Certification

-To complete the course and receive a certificate, you will be required to attend at least 80% of the classes on the course and pass your final assignment.
-Upon successful completion, you will receive a link to download a University of Oxford digital certificate.
-Information on how to access this digital certificate will be emailed to you after the end of the course.
-The certificate will show your name, the course title and the dates of the course you attended.
-You will be able to download your certificate or share it on social media if you choose to do so.
+Students who are registered for assessment and accreditation and pass their final assignment will also be eligible for a digital Certificate of Completion.
+Information on how to access the digital certificate will be emailed to you after the end of the course.
+The certificate will show your name, the course title and the dates of the course attended.
+You will be able to download the certificate and share it on social media if you choose to do so.

 Fees

-Description Costs
+Description | Costs |

 Funding